Cheng Fuller: Career

 Fuller began his professional career in 2004, taking up employment with the advisory firm KPMG, where he led teams and worked in teams that delivered advisory services to leading companies in the telecommunications, oil and gas, financial services, Fast Moving Consumer Goods (FMCG), aviation, and Infrastructure, Government and Housing (IGH) sectors.

 In 2010, Fuller began working at DDB Lagos, serving as Director, Strategy & Business, where he managed the MTN account and later moved to Insight Publicis, serving as the Associate Client Services Director.
 In 2012, he set up a Marketing Advisory services firm, Re’d’Fyne Business Solutions, which he later abandoned during the Nigerian economic recession of 2014.

-In 2015, began working with Hubmart stores, as the pioneer Vice President of Marketing.
+In 2015, he began working with Hubmart stores, as the pioneer Vice President of Marketing.
 He achieved a number of notable milestones including the set up and roll out of three additional stores.
 In the same year, Fuller began appearing as Barrister Taylor on the long-running DSTV series, Tinsel.
-He has gone on to feature in several notable television series, including playing the role of the titular character in Frank's Teens, and other roles in Hotel Majestic, Eve and the Basketmouth produced My Flatmates.
-Fuller has starred in full-length Nollywood productions as well, including Forlorn, Badamosi: Portrait of a General and he co-starred with Kenneth Okolie in Drifted.
+He has gone on to feature in several notable television series, including playing the role of the titular character in Frank's Teens, and other roles in Hotel Majestic, Eve and the Basketmouth-produced My Flatmates.
+Fuller has starred in full-length Nollywood productions as well, including Forlorn, Badamasi: Portrait of a General and he co-starred with Kenneth Okolie in Drifted.

 In December 2019, Fuller was inducted into the fellowship of the Nigerian Institute of Management Consultants.